Divenchy/Divenchy.github.io/README.md

 Leonardo Frias

-Game music original music created by me
+Game music is original music created by me

+# Description

+A time trial style game in which the player is challenged to find all bunnies and shooting them with a projectile as fast as possible in order to stop the timer.

+# CONTROLS

+wasd - move forward, left, backward, and right respectively

+f/right click - shoot projectile

+left click + drag - move camera

+space - jump

+r - enable ricochet mode

+p - enable piercing mode

+z/Z - zoom in/zoom out

 # LIBS